RamanaGR/eventmanagement_01/README.md

     - Spring WebFlux (for non-blocking API calls)
 - **Gradle** (Build tool)
 - **OpenAI API** (for GPT-based content generation)
+- **Flask NLP Microservice** A Python Flask service using Hugging Face’s BERT for tasks like sentiment analysis.
 - **Jackson** (for JSON parsing)
 - **WebClient** (for making HTTP requests to external APIs)